milchmolch/LINUX_SHELL_4/README.md

 ## Parallel jobs

-[GNU Parallel](https://www.gnu.org/software/parallel/) makes analysis faster by parallelizing jobs.
+[GNU Parallel](https://www.gnu.org/software/parallel/) makes analysis faster by parallelizing jobs, i.e. by running multiple jobs simultaneously.

 - can handle any number of jobs
 - by default uses all CPUs on your machine (limit using the `-j` option)